Surströmming

 During the production of surströmming, just enough salt is used to prevent the raw herring from rotting while allowing it to ferment.
-A fermentation process of at least six months gives the fish a characteristic strong smell and somewhat acidic taste.
-A newly opened can of surströmming has one of the most putrid food smells in the world, even stronger than similarly fermented fish dishes such as the Korean hongeohoe or Japanese kusaya.
+A fermentation process of at least six months gives the fish its characteristic strong smell and somewhat acidic taste.
+A newly opened can of surströmming has one of the most putrid food smells in the world, even stronger than similarly fermented fish dishes such as the Korean hongeo-hoe, the Japanese kusaya or the Icelandic hákarl, making surströmming an acquired taste.

 At the end of the 1940s, surströmming producers in Sweden lobbied for a royal ordinance (förordning) that would prevent incompletely fermented fish from being sold.
 The decree that was issued forbade sales of the current year's production in Sweden prior to the third Thursday in August.
-While the ordinance is no longer on the books, retailers still maintain the date for the "premiere" of that year's catch.
+While the ordinance is no longer in force, retailers still maintain the date for the "premiere" of that year's catch.

 Origin

 Surströmming has been part of northern Swedish cuisine since at least the 16th century.

-Fermented fish is an old staple in European cuisines.
-The oldest archeological findings of fish fermentation are 9,200 years old and from the south of today's Sweden.
-More recent examples include garum, a fermented fish sauce made by the ancient Greeks and Romans, and Worcestershire sauce, which also has a fermented fish ingredient.
+Fermented fish is a traditional staple in European cuisines.
+The oldest archeological findings of fish fermentation are 9,200 years old and originate from the south of today's Sweden.
+More recent examples include garum, a fermented fish sauce made by the ancient Greeks and Romans, and Worcestershire sauce, which also contains fermented fish.

-Preservation of fish through fermentation in a weak brine may have developed when brining was still expensive due to the cost of salt.
-In modern times, the fish are initially marinated in a strong brine solution that draws out the blood, and then fermented in a weaker brine in barrels prior to canning.
+Preservation of fish through fermentation in weak brine may have developed when brining was still expensive due to the cost of salt.
+In modern times, the fish are initially marinated in a strong brine solution that draws out the blood, then fermented in a weaker brine in barrels prior to canning.

-The canning procedure, introduced in the 19th century, enabled the product to be marketed in shops and stored at home, whereas at one time the final stage would have been storage in large wooden barrels and smaller, one-litre kegs.
+The canning procedure, introduced in the 19th century, enabled the product to be marketed in shops and stored at home, whereas formerly the final stage would have been stored in large wooden barrels and smaller, one-litre kegs.
 Canning also enabled the product to be marketed farther south in Sweden.

 Chemical process

-The fermentation happens through autolysis and starts from a lactic acid enzyme in the spine of the fish.
+Fermentation occurs through autolysis and starts from a lactic acid enzyme in the spine of the fish.
 Together with bacteria, pungent smelling acids are formed, such as propionic acid, butyric acid and acetic acid.
 Hydrogen sulfide is also produced.
 The salt raises the osmotic pressure of the brine above the zone where bacteria responsible for rotting can thrive and prevents decomposition of proteins into oligopeptides and amino acids.
 Instead, the osmotic conditions enable Halanaerobium bacteria such as H. praevalens to thrive and decompose the fish glycogen into organic acids, making it sour (acidic).